Laura Ruby

-Laura Ruby is the author of twelve books, including Bone Gap, winner of the 2016 Printz Award and finalist for the 2015 National Book Award.
+Laura Ruby is an American author of twelve books, including Bone Gap (2015), winner of the 2016 Michael L. Printz Award and finalist for the 2015 National Book Award for Young People's Literature.
+She is also a professor at Hamline University.

 Bone Gap is a coming-of-age mystery about a kidnapping in a small Midwestern town, and it incorporates elements of mythology and magical realism.
 The New York Times Book Review called it a "lush and original young adult novel".
 In an interview with Publishers Weekly, Ruby characterized her award-winning novel as an "oddball" book that doesn't fit neatly into one genre.

 Biography

-Ruby grew up in New Jersey, and now lives in the Chicago area.
+Ruby grew up in New Jersey, and now lives in the Chicago metropolitan area.

 She is a faculty member at Hamline University in the low-residency MFA program in writing for children and young adults.

 She teaches fantasy writing workshops for children's authors at Highlights.

-York: The Shadow Cipher (part one of a trilogy for children), was released in May 2017.

-Her most recent book, Thirteen Doorways, Wolves Behind Them All, was named a finalist for the 2019 National Book Award for Young People's Literature.
+Awards and honors

+Ruby's books and audiobooks constitute seven Junior Library Guild selections: Bone Gap (audiobook and book) (2015), The Shadow Cipher (2017), The Clockwork Ghost (2019), Thirteen Doorways, Wolves Behind Them All (audiobook and book) (2020), and The Map of Stars (2020).

+In 2015, Bone Gap was named one of the best books of the year by Bank Street College of Education, Chicago Public Library, Locus, the New York Public Library, Publishers Weekly, and School Library Journal.

+In 2017, The Shadow Cipher was named one of the best books of the year by the Chicago Public Library, New York Public Library, and Los Angeles Public Library.

+In 2019, Thirteen Doorways, Wolves Behind Them All was named one of the best books of the year by the Chicago Public Library,Locus, NPR, School Library Journal, Shelf Awareness, and Tor.com.